Comedy Central: 1989–1991: The Comedy Channel and Ha!

 While The Comedy Channel broadcast mostly low-budget original programming, Ha!'s schedule featured sitcom and sketch comedy reruns (many of which had been previously licensed for sister network Nick at Nite) as well as complete 90-minute reruns of Saturday Night Live from the sixth through 16th seasons.

 After two years of limited distribution, the two channels merged into one, relaunching on April 1, 1991, as CTV: The Comedy Network.
 On June 1, 1991, the network changed its name to Comedy Central to prevent issues with the Canadian broadcast television network CTV, which would eventually be its Canadian content partner through The Comedy Network when that channel started operations six years later.

-Around this time, the network introduced their now-iconic logo, which is a globe showing the Americas with tall buildings on the North American part and a black marquee ring (see below).

 Comedy Partners was originally a partnership of Home Box Office, Inc., the subsidiary of Time Warner that owned The Comedy Channel and HBO's half and Viacom Hearty Ha!
 Ha!
 LLC, the subsidiary that owned Ha! and Viacom's half of the network during its first years on air.
 Viacom bought out AOL Time Warner's half in April 2003 for $1.23 billion.
 Despite HBO's exit from the venture, the Paramount Media Networks division in charge of Comedy Central is still called Comedy Partners, currently being a partnership between Viacom International, copyright holder of the company's assets and Viacom Hearty Ha!
 Ha!
 LLC, the subsidiary that owned Ha! and Viacom's original half of the network.